FEVM-Multisig-Wallet/pantra-contracts/README.md

 # Pantra Contracts

 Pantra Contracts is a set of Ethereum smart contracts designed to provide users with a savings wallet that accumulates ETH on every transaction.
 These contracts powers the Pantra Smart Wallet mobile App The project consists of three main components: `PantraSavingWallet`, `PantraWalletFactory`, and `PantraSmartWalletNFT`.
+The Enterprise mode has been enabled for the `PantraWalletFactory` and `PantraSmartWalletNFT` contracts to allow for gassless wallet creation and NFT minting.

 ## Contract Architecture